 \section{Posterior distributions of the individual cases}

 This section presents the marginalised posterior distributions and probability contours (set to 0.393 and 0.865) of all the cases addressed in this work and compared to the "base case" presented in section \ref{app:comp_full_MzA}.
-In particular, Fig. \ref{fig:corner_tomo_zmed_noG15} show the case corresponding to Sect.~\ref{subsec:results_noG15} in which the joint analysis is performed on the four bins bin 1, bin 2, bin 3 and bin 4 without taking into account the G15 field.
+In particular, Fig. \ref{fig:corner_tomo_zmed_noG15} show the case corresponding to Sect.~\ref{subsec:results_noG15} in which the joint analysis is performed on the four bins bin 1, bin 2, bin 3, and bin 4 without taking into account the G15 field.

-The two bins case described in Sect.~\ref{sec:2bins}, where only two bins are jointly analysed are shown in Figs.~\ref{fig:corner_tomo_bin14} and \ref{fig:corner_tomo_bin23}.
-In particular, Fig.~\ref{fig:corner_tomo_bin14} corresponds to the "bins 14" case, where just bin 1 and bin 4 are jointly analysed and Fig.~\ref{fig:corner_tomo_bin23} shows the results obtained in the "bins 23" case, that is considering only bin 2 and bin 3.
+The "two bins" case described in Sect.~\ref{sec:2bins}, where only two bins are jointly analysed, are shown in Figs.~\ref{fig:corner_tomo_bin14} and \ref{fig:corner_tomo_bin23}.
+In particular, Fig.~\ref{fig:corner_tomo_bin14} corresponds to the "bins 1+4" case, where just bin 1 and bin 4 are jointly analysed and Fig.~\ref{fig:corner_tomo_bin23} shows the results obtained in the "bins 2+3" case, that is, considering only bin 2 and bin 3.

-The six bins cases in Sect. \ref{sec:6bins} are depicted in Figs.~\ref{fig:corner_tomo_6bins} and \ref{fig:corner_tomo_6bins_09}.
-Fig. \ref{fig:corner_tomo_6bins} describes the findings of the "6 bins" case, which are attained using bin 1, bin 2a and bin 2b (by splitting bin 2), bin 3a and bin 3b (by splitting bin 3) and bin 4.
-Fig.~\ref{fig:corner_tomo_6bins_09} shows the "6 bins WR" case, obtained adding two extra bins to the "base case": bin 0 (to the lower end of the original case, $0.01>z>0.1$), bin 1, bin 2, bin 3, bin 4 (but only up to z=0.7 to increase the statistics of bin 5) and bin 5 ($0.7>z>0.9$).
+The" six bins" cases described in Sect. \ref{sec:6bins} are depicted in Figs.~\ref{fig:corner_tomo_6bins} and \ref{fig:corner_tomo_6bins_09}, while Fig. \ref{fig:corner_tomo_6bins} describes the findings of the "six bins" case, which are attained using bin 1, bin 2a and bin 2b (by splitting bin 2), bin 3a and bin 3b (by splitting bin 3), and bin 4.
+Figure~\ref{fig:corner_tomo_6bins_09} shows the "six bins-WR" case, obtained adding two extra bins to the "base case," that is:\ bin 0 (to the lower end of the original case, $0.01>z>0.1$), bin 1, bin 2, bin 3, bin 4 (but only up to z=0.7 to increase the statistics of bin 5), and bin 5 ($0.7>z>0.9$).